Popeye4242/Popeyes-Roles-Mod/README.md

 # Popeyes-Roles-Mod (Pop-Mod)
 ## How to install this mod
+### Installer
 1. Buy Among Us on Steam Plattform (other plattforms are not supported and will not be supported)
+2. Download the latest .exe from the [`release tab`](https://github.com/Popeye4242/Popeyes-Roles-Mod/releases/latest).
+3. Make sure Steam is running.
+The installer will try to auto detect your among us install directory.
+4. To uninstall the mod just uninstall the program like you would with any other program.

+### Manual Install
+1. Buy Among Us on Steam Plattform (other plattforms are not supported and will not be supported)
 2. Update your Among Us on Steam to the latest version
 3. Copy your Among Us Directory to a location of your choice
-4. Download the latest mod version from the [`release tab`](https://github.com/Popeye4242/Popeyes-Roles-Mod/releases/latest)
+4. Download the latest .zip from the [`release tab`](https://github.com/Popeye4242/Popeyes-Roles-Mod/releases/latest). **DO NOT DOWNLOAD THE SOURCE CODE**
 5. Extract the content of the downloaded zip file into your copied Among Us directory
 6. Make soure you have installed Microsoft Visual C++ Redistributable https://aka.ms/vs/16/release/vc_redist.x86.exe
 7. Start Among Us.
 The first start will need a little bit longer than usual.